Lead Guitar Improvisation 101

 String-Bending & Vibrato

 The Blues sound is created by playing a Pentatonic scale and then sprinkling in "chromatic" notes to give it that bluesy sound; the Pentatonic skeleton is emphasized while the "chromatic" notes are tossed in occasionally for coloration.
 Basically, any note is fair game in The Blues style, but you must always return to the underlying Pentatonic Scale for the solo to sound in Key.
-Also, to add expression to the lead, The Blues style tends to use lots of string-bending, vibrato, sliding, and Double-Stops.
+To add expression to the lead, The Blues style tends to use lots of string-bending, vibrato, sliding, and Double-Stops.
+Also, you will notice that often a Blues lead will mimic the human voice, the guitar literally sings; BB King often sings along in unison while he is playing, his voice and the guitar hitting the same notes at the same time.
 In this next graphic, the black notes form the Pentatonic skeleton while the red notes are the "chromatic" notes:

 Blues audio example: